-The problem of $\LL_2$-gain estimate for FIR systems has been studied in \cite[Section 6]{gerencser09}.
-In this section, we consider a class of ARARX systems with $p_a=0$, $p_b \ge 2$ and $ p_d \ge 1$ (see Remark \ref{Remark-ARARX}).
+In this section, we consider a class of ARARX systems satisfying Assumptions \ref{assumption-stable}-\ref{assumption-noise-e} and with $p_a=0$, $p_b \ge 2$ and $ p_d \ge 1$ (see Remark \ref{Remark-ARARX}).
 As in \cite{gerencser09}, the objective is to obtain a certain accuracy of an estimate of the squared $\LL_2$-gain

 of the system transfer function $G^\ast (q) = B^\ast (q) $ at the end of an experiment of length $N$, and at the same time use as little input power as possible.
 This problem can be formulated as follows (see \cite{gerencser09})